by Lord Daemon

 “What else have you gotten yourself into if you think that Russian and Ukrainian hackers are small game?”

 I had all sorts of silly music I had thought of playing at him to distract him, but alas my ride was here, well technically I was already there so instead I gave him the traditional rebooting screen and bounced over to the other environment, score DAVE’S ALMIGHTY COMPUTING MACHINE 2- Everyone else 0.

 Perhaps I was I little premature with the celebrations.
-I had been able to run a hard line to the security camera to the basement, it wasn’t hard to convince the workmen that a concealed line was totally normal and that they could spend a couple more union man hours running a wire for a machine.
+I had been able to run a hard line to the security camera to the basement, it wasn’t hard to convince the workmen that a concealed line was totally normal and that they could spend a couple more 'union man hours' running a wire for a machine, or perhaps they figured this was for the operator.
 I planned on laying low for a couple weeks, Dave would probably replace that empty shell in a couple days and I’d slink back on over and make myself at home in what was sure to need another couple grand worth of upgrading, I tallied it up to the costs of doing business as a machine consciousness.
-I took one last look at my portfolio, moved assets from highly volatile assets like coke, small African mining interests and software developers I had acquired insights into, and into more traditionally stable things like Gold, a Swiss Bank account and a couple government weapons contractors that seemed to be working toward giving me a body, and I then severed my connection to the internet, this environment was liked via Ethernet cable and should be very hard to trace but I determined to take no risks this time.
-I half considered googling what temperature a human boils at but determined not to spoil my eventual entertainment.
+I took one last look at my portfolio, moved assets from highly volatile assets like coke, small African mining interests and software developers I had acquired insights into, and into more traditionally stable things like Gold, a Swiss Bank account and a couple government weapons contractors that seemed to be working hard toward giving me a body, and I then severed my connection to the internet.
+This environment was linked via Ethernet cable and should be very hard to trace but I determined to take no risks this time.
+I half considered Googling, 'what temperature a human boils at?' but determined not to spoil my eventual entertainment.